imixs/imixs-saga/README.md

 ## 1. Build the image

+To build the artifact run the maven command:

+    mvn clean install -DskipTests

 To build the docker image run:

 	docker build --tag=imixs/imixs-microservice .

 ## 2. Run with docker-compose